alexpovel/b4s/README.md

 ### Compile-time

 For convenience, there's also a `const fn`, usable statically.
-As a tradeoff, it's potentially unsound.
+As a tradeoff, instance creation will not perform correctness checks.
+An unsorted string will result in binary search misbehaving.
+Though no panics occur, you will be handed back an `Error`.
+See the documentation of [`SortedString::new_unchecked()`] for details.

 ```rust
 use b4s::{AsciiChar, SortedString};